opendocsg/slw-judgments-backfill/2015_SGHC_29/report.md

  (vii) The items such as computer, room upgrade, birthday cake, birthday party and gifts are unnecessary and merely to inflate the child’s expenses.

 17     In my view, the wife’s submissions with respect to the child are on the high side.
-In previous instances, extravagant requests for maintenance orders have been reduced to more reasonable figures in the light of the circumstances (see _Wong Ser Wan v Ng Cheong Ling_ [2006] 1 SLR(R) 416 and _Pang Rosaline v Chan Kong Chin_ [2009] SGHC 39).
+In previous instances, extravagant requests for maintenance orders have been reduced to more reasonable figures in the light of the circumstances (see _Wong Ser Wan v Ng Cheong Ling_ <span class="citation">[2006] 1 SLR(R) 416</span> and _Pang Rosaline v Chan Kong Chin_ <span class="citation">[2009] SGHC 39</span>).
 On the present facts, the child is only 11 years old and an expenditure of $8,464.43 per month is too extravagant for a young child.
 Taking into account all the relevant circumstances, I am of the view that a reasonable sum to accord for the child’s expenses is $3,000.
 As the child’s maintenance is a joint responsibility between both parents, the husband, who is earning significantly more than the wife, shall pay $2,000 per month for the maintenance of the child with effect from the date of this judgment.
 The maintenance order shall commence from the date of this judgment because the husband has been paying maintenance all this while.

 **_Maintenance for the wife_**